netuno-org/platform/bundle/base/README.md

 Quickly build applications adapted to your business logic.

-More in [netuno.org](https://www.netuno.org/) and learn more in [doc.netuno.org](https://doc.netuno.org/).
+More about Netuno in [netuno.org](https://www.netuno.org/) and learn how tu use it in [doc.netuno.org](https://doc.netuno.org/).

-Feel free to use and please report any [issues](https://github.com/netuno-org/platform/issues).
+Feel free to use and please report any [issues](https://github.com/netuno-org/platform/issues) you may find.

-Be welcome to the Netuno platform.
+We welcome you to the Netuno platform.

 ## Install

-To install from ZIP download execute:
+To install directly from ZIP download execute:

 ```
 java -jar netuno.jar install keep=true